Rupesh-110805/Projects/README.md

 # Projects
-All these Projects where done by me and any Suggestions are welcome
+- All these Projects where done for Experience and Practice
+- Public Availble API keys are used and no Copyrights are violated